ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #update-alert-webhook-options}

 `WEBHOOK_ID`
-:   The ID of alert webhook.
+:   The ID of the alert webhook.
 Required.

 `--name`
 :   The name of the webhook.